Income tax and capital gains up to the date of death

 Paying tax and tax refunds

 Tax up to the date of death should be paid out of the assets of the estate by the personal representative.
 A bank may be prepared to make payment direct to HMRC for this purpose.
-If there are no funds available, for example because probate has not been granted, the personal representative may need to arrange a loan to pay the tax due.
+If there are no funds available at that time, for example because probate has not been granted, the personal representative may need to arrange a loan to pay the tax due.

 If there is a refund due to the estate, the refund will be payable to the estate.